-TOPS MPX provides these call transfer capabilities to guarantee that calls requiring the services of a transfer operator are connected to positions and operators providing transfer services.
+TOPS MP provides these call transfer capabilities to guarantee that calls requiring the services of a transfer operator are connected to positions and operators providing transfer services.
 For example, the transfer service might provide operators capable of speaking an alternate language.

-Calls requiring transfer services are placed in the transfer queue either directly, based on the datafill, or through another operator's transferring the call by keying Opr + < digits> + Start.
-When a transfer operator reaches the top of the idle position queue, the system routes calls placed in the calls-waiting (CW) queue on a first-in, first-out (FIFO) basis.
+Calls requiring transfer services are placed in the transfer queue either directly, based on the datafill, or by another operator's transferring the call using the XFR keys.
+When a transfer operator reaches the top of the idle position queue, the system routes calls placed in the CW queue on a first-in, first-out (FIFO) basis.

-Positions that can receive both transfer and nontransfer (non-XFR) calls receive these calls on a FIFO basis.
-When calls are being transferred or queued for unoccupied transfer positions, the Sonalert tone sounds at the in-charge position.
+Positions that can receive both transfer (XFR) and nontransfer (non-XFR) calls receive these calls on a FIFO basis.